 WHO I AM

 A life-long love of dogs, bikes, planes and photography.
 A newly-evolving digital artist.
-An academic who loves teaching but resists the neoliberal university and will soon retire, to ride across the US on a motorcycle for three months and fly vintage jet fighters
+An academic who loves teaching but resists the neoliberal university and wants to retire, to ride across the US on a motorcycle for three months and fly vintage jet fighters

-I will soon retire, I hope.
-I can think abut that only because we fought a greedy corporate elite to have our hard-won pensions returned to us after they stole them.
+I can only think about retirement - ever - because we fought a greedy and incompetent university elite to have our hard-won pensions returned to us after they stole them.
 I am lucky enough to have a best friend who I know I can rely on, absolutely and unconditionally, and that's a rare feeling in a febrile, unhinged world.
 I have a warm house, two big old motorbikes and, for now, enough good health.
-I lost my third dog in 2023 and may adopt another; an old, abandoned, disabled girl most likely.
+I lost my third dog in 2023 and may adopt another; an older disabled girl most likely.
 I prefer winter to summer, cold to hot, remote to urban and Indonesian to Indian curries.

 I've lived and worked in places at war and places at peace and I miss places that are radically different from modernity.
 I think the world has come undone because powerful, callous, emotionally-emaciated men dominate resource distribution, at the expense of the rest of us.
 They are abetted and enabled by a political elite composed of crass, entitled, arrogant schoolboy buffoons and their media compatriots who between them control access to the levers of power.